 Although originally from Australia, I studied for my undergraduate degree in Ancient History in Germany, after which I went to the University of Manchester to do my doctorate in Classics.
 From 2007-2011 I was in the Classics department at the University of Edinburgh, first as temporary lecturer, then as Leverhulme Early Career Research Fellow.
-In January 2012 I took up a post at the Reiss-Engelhorn-Museen in Mannheim, Germany as project manager of the EU project DressID: Clothing and Identities in the Roman Empire which ended in September 2012.
-I had been involved in the project since 2008 as a Study Group spokesperson and played a key role in the development of the exhibition Die Macht der Toga in Hildesheim.
-I joined Classical Studies at the Open University as Baron Thyssen Lecturer in October 2012 and stepped into my current role as Lecturer in Classical Studies in 2016.
+In 2012 I was project manager of the EU project DressID: Clothing and Identities in the Roman Empire based at the Reiss-Engelhorn Museums in Mannheim, Germany, which involved playing a key role in the development of the exhibition Die Macht der Toga.
+I joined the Open University in October 2012.

 I welcome enquiries from prospective PhD students who would like to work in any of the above areas.

 My teaching experience is mainly in Roman history and archaeology, but have also taught a wide range of other subjects such as Greek history and Classical art.
 At the Open University I have helped to write the Roman Empire course (A340) and the new MA in Classical Studies, and I am on the module teams for A863/A864 (the MA in Classical Studies) and the level 1 module A105: Voices, Texts and Material Culture.
 As Postgraduate Convenor for Classical Studies I look after our subject area's PhD students, and as FASS Deputy Director of Research Degrees I help look after the faculty's PhD students at a higher level as well.

-I am a regular blogger and contributor to public fora.
-Check out my most recent contributions below:
+I am a regular blogger and contributor to public fora, such as:

 “Prince Philip may well be Caligula’s horse”: blog post, Rogueclassicism

 “Exploring Roman dress”: video interview on Classics Confidential

 I am also a regular advisor to television programmes broadcast on the BBC and the German channels ARD and ZDF.